Jobs & Fellowships

 As part of the Academy’s Global Security and International Affairs (GSIA) program area, The Raymond Frankel Nuclear Security Policy Fellowship provides an opportunity for an early-career professional with training in security studies or nuclear policy to learn about a career in public policy and administration.

-Reporting to the Director of Global Security and International Affairs, the Fellow will assume primary responsibility for one or more workstreams within the Academy’s nuclear and global security portfolio.
-They will work in close coordination with Academy staff and the Project Chair(s) to steward and advance the work of this program area.
-Some of the duties may include: organizing a series of Track-2 dialogues between nuclear experts and former officials from the United States, China, and Russia to identify critical goals in arms control; working with the Academy’s strategic implementation team to arrange educational briefings for Members of Congress and their staff to deepen knowledge on key issues and challenges facing the United States in arms control and international security; coordinating the publication series focused on critical debates within nuclear arms control; and assisting with other areas of the GSIA portfolio including project development, administration, outreach, and reporting.
+Reporting to the Chief Program Officer, the Fellow will assume primary responsibility for one or more workstreams within the Academy’s nuclear and global security portfolio.
+They will work in close coordination with Academy staff, the Academy’s Committee on International Security Studies (CISS), and project chairs to steward and advance the work of this program area.
+Some of the duties may include: organizing Track-2 dialogues between nuclear experts and former officials from the United States, China, Russia, and other regions to identify critical goals in maintaining nuclear security; coordinating publications focused on critical debates within nuclear security and arms control; arranging educational briefings and events with scholars, policymakers, and other audiences to deepen knowledge on key issues and challenges facing the United States in arms control and international security; and assisting with other areas of the GSIA portfolio including project development, administration, outreach, and reporting.

 The Academy is committed to promoting diversity and inclusion and looks to all its staff members to foster and promote these values.